someobserver/recurgence/README.md

 Whether it's quantum fields, quasars, molecules, or minds—every coherent system is stabilized by some form of recursive/self-referential feedback.

-That's the engine of time itself: **a coherent frame of reference persisting across changing conditions**.
+That forms the engine of time itself: **a coherent frame of reference persisting across changing conditions**.

 ## The Bootstrap Paradox